BayLab/MarineGenomics2022/docs/01-Week1_intro.md

 ## How to access the shell

-For this course we will be using the shell in our Jetstream allocation through xsede.
-Jetstream is a cloud computing resource for which we have been allocated resources for the purposes of this course.
+For this course we will be using the shell in our Jetstream2 allocation through xsede.
+Jetstream2 is a cloud computing resource for which we have been allocated resources for the purposes of this course.
 Below is a guide for accessing and using jetstream.

 In jetstream we launch what they call an "instance" which is a small allocation that specifies how much memory you need and reflects how much computing you might do (we'll guide you through this).

-You'll find the jetstream login [here](https://use.jetstream-cloud.org/application)
+You'll find the jetstream login [here](https://exosphere.jetstream-cloud.org/exosphere/loginpicker)

 Navigate to the login with xsede tab in the upper right